Corporate Governance

 CTA is governed by a Board of Directors who are responsible for the strategic direction of the organisation, corporate governance and management of the Chief Executive Officer.
 The Board comprises of eight members, five of whom are appointed by our member institutions, and three who are independently appointed by the Board.

-Associate Professor Jayesh Desai has been our Board Chairperson since 2021.
+Dr Dishan Herath has been our Board Chairperson since 2026.

 Our Board members ensure the mix of skills required to inform the strategic direction of Cancer Trials Australia and monitor our performance.